brandur/sorg/content/drafts/redis-streams.md

 Despite these artificial problems, because the system's designed to handle these edge cases and will tolerate them gracefully.
-By running the simulation for a while, we can improve our confidence that results will always be correct and consistent.

 Run `forego start` (after following the appropriate setup in `README.md`) and leave the fleet of processes running.
-Despite the occasional double sends and each consumer failing randomly and independently, no matter how long you wait, the consumers should always show the same `total_distance` reading for any given consumed ID.
+Despite the double sends and each consumer failing randomly and independently, no matter how long you wait, the consumers should always stay roughly caught up to each other and show the same `total_distance` reading for any given ID.

-For example, here's `consumer0` and `consumer1` showing an identical total for ride ID `521`:
+Here's `consumer0` and `consumer1` showing an identical total for ride `521`:

 ```
 consumer0.1 | Consumed record: {"id":521,"distance":539.836923415231}